 The University prides itself on the support it gives to students on its nursing degrees, both practically and emotionally.
 Every student has a personal tutor and a module supervisor.
 During clinical placements students are fully supported by a qualified supervisor who acts as a ‘mentor’.

 The University of South Wales is an NMC Approved Education Institution (AEI).
-Successful completion of this Midwifery course allows you registration with the Nursing and Midwifery Council (NMC) as a qualified (registered) midwife.
+Successful completion of this Midwifery course allows you to register with the Nursing and Midwifery Council (NMC) as a qualified (registered) midwife.

 Gain experience on clinical placements in a number of local health boards, each lasting several weeks.You’ll work alongside registered practitioners to care for patients with multiple and complex care needs.
 You will be fully supported by a qualified midwife, who acts as a mentor throughout your placement.